 Here are 10 things that resilient people do on a regular basis:

-- They are social and they develop healthy relationships.
-They interact with other people easily.
+- Resilient people are social and they develop healthy relationships.
+Connection is natural and desirable to them.

 - They are optimistic and look at the world, and their future, in a positive way.

 - They are flexible and accept that change is a part of life.